 Register as an international mentor!

-The deadline to sign up is 18 November.
+Applications for autumn 2019 are now open.
+The deadline to sign up is 25 April.

 For questions, please contact the International Mentor Coordinator at fadderi [at] er [dot] lu [dot] se

 As an international mentor you play an important role in helping international student settle into Lund’s student life and Swedish everyday life.
 Being a mentor gives you the chance to meet students from all over the world and get to know new friends.
 Being an international mentor is really fun but is also seen as a qualification when you apply for exchange studies with Lund University.